 You will definitely be astonished by the rich gold detailing on the pillars, and the beautiful religious paintings, and the cupolas that look like a kaleidoscope.

-The basilica serves as the center point of the city and it seems like no matter where you go, it acts like a beacon, drawing you back to the center of the city.
+The basilica serves as the center point of the city and it seems like no matter where you go, it acts as a beacon, drawing you back to the center of the city.

 Lucky for us, we stayed at the beautiful Aria Budapest Hotel, right next to the basilica.
 So we enjoyed views of this structure at all hours of the day and night.